mattermost/docs/source/developer/interactive-dialogs.rst

 Note that the JSON payload for ``select`` type elements matches :doc:`interactive message menus <interactive-messages>`.

-The select element can also be generated dynamically from users and channels of the system.
+The ``select`` element can also be generated dynamically from users and channels of the system.

-For users, use
+For users, use:

 .. code-block:: json